My name is Bobby G and I have decided to quit my job and travel the world.

 Like many people, I have dreamed of traveling around the world and like most of those people, I have postponed it for later… until now.

-I worked for 4 years in my first job out of school and then went on to work for almost 13 years in my next financial firm.
+I worked for a few years in two financial firms.
 The latter sent me on assignments to work in India for about 9 months collectively across multiple visits and 5 months in Hungary.
 These two trips afforded me with many things but mostly, geographical proximity to other locations.
 When I look back and count, I have already been to 31 countries.
 But to be honest, it doesn’t feel like that many even though I have clear memories in all of those countries.
 Like many people, I have dreamed of traveling around the world and like most of those people, I have postponed it for later… until now.

 It is a very scary thing to quit your job without having a new one waiting for you.
 As human beings, we often pay a great deal for security and having a job is a big part of that.
-But having worked more than 21 years – I have worked since the age of 16, I found the courage and more importantly, the opportunity to take this risk.
+But having worked for many years – I have worked since the age of 16, I found the courage and more importantly, the opportunity to take this risk.

 I will miss my friends and my now-ex-collegues, which I’ve known for a big part of my life but I’m hopeful to make new ones along the way.
 Many have asked me to share stories, pictures and videos of my travels while I’m away and so, I decided to create this blog to do that.
 But I’m also doing it for me so that when I’m old and I look back at what I’ve done in my life, I can have this and say: I did that.
 I did what I wanted.
 I didn’t wait until it was too late.
 The thought of traveling as a 60-year-old was far scarier than not having a job at my age.